 PhD in Social Anthropology, University of St Andrews

 M.A. in Social Sciences, University of Freiburg, University of KwaZulu Natal and Jawaharlal Nehru University

 B.A. in Political Science, University of Brasilia

 Andreza has also worked for the Brazilian and Indian governments, the United Nations, and for Brazilian local governments.

-For more details on Andreza’s research and publications, please visit her COMPAS profile here.
+For more details on Andreza’s research and publications, please visit her LAC profile here.

 Metropolitan health in unequal cities

 How should we plan the cities of tomorrow?

 19 October 2016